 Is women’s fitted kit important to you?

 Whether you are a volunteer at grassroots, or a performance coach at the elite level, a coaches tracksuit is an important piece of kit!
-Donning your club colours, proudly displaying your nations flag or simply wearing your favourite tracksuit to a coaching session can be a special thing?but do you often find it difficult to find a tracksuit that is tailored for your female figure?
+Donning your club colours, proudly displaying your nations flag or simply wearing your favourite tracksuit to a coaching session can be a special thing…but do you often find it difficult to find a tracksuit that is tailored for your female figure?
 And are you disappointed when you are presented with a tracksuit and it is a baggy fitting men’s kit?

 This week, we are asking you all about your coaching tracksuit, how important it is to you and if you struggle to find the right one!

 - Do you struggle to find a women’s tailored tracksuit to coach in?

 - Would you be prepared to pay slightly more for a female fitted kit?

 - How important is it women’s tailored tracksuit to your image of professionalism?

 Answers from social media & FCN Forum

-Kelly Adams -?yup- I don’t wanna wear mens clothing-that simple! #appropriate
+Kelly Adams – yup- I don’t wanna wear mens clothing-that simple! #appropriate

-Sarah McDonald -?A shirt is a shirt to me!
+Sarah McDonald – A shirt is a shirt to me!
 I have more trouble with women’s kit because they don’t often make active wear for overweight women.

-Dani Sweetman -?It’s important.
+Dani Sweetman – It’s important.
 I hate how giant the men’s coaches shirts are on me – I feel foolish & unprofessional.
 Tailored to comfort is key.
 If I take it to my local seamstress, yes.
 Only option really

-Natalie Curtis -?it makes me feel much more confident when I don’t look like I’m wearing my dad’s clothes!
+Natalie Curtis – it makes me feel much more confident when I don’t look like I’m wearing my dad’s clothes!

-Priya Samuel -?I have struggled to find a pair of tracksuit trs that aren’t lycra or wool #why?
+Priya Samuel – I have struggled to find a pair of tracksuit trs that aren’t lycra or wool #why?

-Joy Thomas -?Absolutely imperative.
+Joy Thomas – Absolutely imperative.
 You have to look the part.
 Kids these days look for that in a role model.

-Lucy Manley -?Important?Coaches and their players should have access to women’s kit – improves confidence, looks professional
+Lucy Manley – Important Coaches and their players should have access to women’s kit – improves confidence, looks professional

-Pennie Varvarides-?personally I generally prefer the men’s kit.
+Pennie Varvarides– personally I generally prefer the men’s kit.
 Women’s stuff is always too tight, making it hard to actually move in.

-Louisa Arnold -?
-I don’t buy my everyday clothes from the men’s department but I have to in a sports shop
+Louisa Arnold – I don’t buy my everyday clothes from the men’s department but I have to in a sports shop

-Beckie Hobson -? they should be better choices why should we be limited to what there is
+Beckie Hobson – they should be better choices why should we be limited to what there is

-Jean O’Sullivan -?
-Another aspect women in sport deal with!
+Jean O’Sullivan – Another aspect women in sport deal with!

 Aimee S -it’s the worst getting an ill-fitting uniform!
 I wouldn’t pay more to get a female cut tracksuit but professionalism is important

-Women in Football -?This is a theme that came up for many WiFs in our ongoing research into barriers for women in the industry…
+Women in Football – This is a theme that came up for many WiFs in our ongoing research into barriers for women in the industry…

-Lois Fidler -?#UK is playing catch up, there’s a real gap in the market.Female coaches shouldn’t have 2dress like a man 2 fit in #breakthemould 2016 yet still faced with the dilemma..
+Lois Fidler – #UK is playing catch up, there’s a real gap in the market.Female coaches shouldn’t have 2dress like a man 2 fit in #breakthemould 2016 yet still faced with the dilemma..
 Am I an Xtra Large Boy or a Medium Man?
 Either way it’s not the right fit!

-Christa Eniojukan?-?The few female clothing pieces I have I cherish….imagine men were asked to wear smaller clothing…
+Christa Eniojukan – The few female clothing pieces I have I cherish….imagine men were asked to wear smaller clothing…

-Carrie Taylor -?For me, it’s the men’s cut shorts that drive me crazy.
+Carrie Taylor – For me, it’s the men’s cut shorts that drive me crazy.
 I do like women’s cut coaching items.

-Anita Broad -?Just qual’d as L2 cricket coach & am disappointed at lack of women’s kit in ECB shop.
+Anita Broad – Just qual’d as L2 cricket coach & am disappointed at lack of women’s kit in ECB shop.
 How are we part of the ‘team’?
 Definitely lack of women’s coaching kit.
 I feel a business coming on FCN! struggle to find female coaching kit full stop.
 Just qualified as ECB L2 and where’s the ladies’ coaching kit?
 Women’s kit…very important to me!

-Joanne Lifford -?Wouldn’t want to pay more.
+Joanne Lifford – Wouldn’t want to pay more.
 Think it’s not professional when it’s all to big or fits badly, when tying to get respect from athletes

-Jordon Mann -?generic coaching kit is usually for males – I don’t want to wear baggy trousers, long shorts and huge polos shirts!
+Jordon Mann – generic coaching kit is usually for males – I don’t want to wear baggy trousers, long shorts and huge polos shirts!

-Coach Meg -?Yes!
+Coach Meg – Yes!
 I want to look professional, not homeless!!

-JVW Girls Football -?
-Is important, looking professional (to fit your style) is all part of growing the sport.
+JVW Girls Football – Is important, looking professional (to fit your style) is all part of growing the sport.
 We have a similar case with women’s kits.

-Melissa Hyndman -?It’s no secret “you look good, you feel good, you perform good”
+Melissa Hyndman – It’s no secret “you look good, you feel good, you perform good”

-Rikki Bingham -? our kit is men’s fit which is so annoying but not something I can control.
+Rikki Bingham – our kit is men’s fit which is so annoying but not something I can control.
 My secret to feeling womanly at work is nice undies

-Jools Murray -?It’s important to feel & look professional.
+Jools Murray – It’s important to feel & look professional.
 Whatever that style is!
 For me, I don’t want to wear baggy men’s clothes

-Claire Robinson -?Must admit @NikeUK do have nice female fitted work clothes but other brands I struggle wit sizes & how they can look
+Claire Robinson – Must admit @NikeUK do have nice female fitted work clothes but other brands I struggle wit sizes & how they can look

 Ksnmiyagi MA -It’s important if you have a tailored body.
 Some of us older coaches suffer from the post menopausal weight gain & fat shift!

-Shireen Ahmed -?
-I prefer not to wear women’s styles.
+Shireen Ahmed – I prefer not to wear women’s styles.
 Very possible to be professional and dedicated without fitted clothing.
 Last year the girls got me a kit with ‘COACH’ on back.
 Was a unisex style.
 I love it.
 Can always jazz it up with a fancy hijab.

-Ute Scholl -?A sore topic for me.
+Ute Scholl – A sore topic for me.
 If you compare men’s and women’s kit the men’s kit is usual much more functional and better quality.
 The same applies to shoes.
 For that reason I usually go for the men’s gear to get better quality for the price I pay.

 Fortunately for taichi the silk suits are tailored: looks very profesional and makes me feel well as they are smart and very comfortable.